The US Foreign Tax Credit – A Complete Guide for Expats

 Expats who have US source income, such as if they live abroad but are paid by a US company into a US bank account and their wages are US taxed at source (i.e. Payroll Tax) but are still liable to foreign income taxes on their worldwide income may have to claim tax credits in the foreign country where they live to avoid double taxation of their US source income, or they may be able to exclude this income from US taxation by claiming the Foreign Earned Income Exclusion (see below for further information on the Foreign Earned Income Exclusion).

-Expats with any queries or who require assistance to ensure that they file in the most economical and beneficial way should consult a US expat tax specialist.
+Expats with any queries or who require assistance to ensure that they file in the most economical and beneficial way and in line with final regulations should consult a US expat tax specialist.

 When should expats claim the Foreign Tax Credit?